Elleined/go-notes/README.md

 This is much more readable.

 #### Conclusion
-Used named return when it adds clarity to your method signature unless dont just use them everywhere.
+- Used named return when it adds clarity to your method signature unless dont just use them everywhere.
 Best wsy to use named return is.
 ```go
 func fullName(firstName, lastName string) (name string) {
    return name
 }
 ```
-Here it adds clarity that the return of fullName function returns name right?.
+- Here it adds clarity that the return of fullName function returns name right?.

 # Pointer
-For the code
 ```go
 /*
 1. x holds the value of 10.